 If earlobes become painful, red or puffy and the holes ooze yellowish liquid, it probably means your child has an infection.
 Don’t remove the studs, but increase your cleansing regimen for a few days and flush the piercings with warm salt water.
 If the holes continue to ooze or be painful, check in with your pediatrician.

-Stephen J. Hersey, MD, is a staff physician in Nationwide Children’s Hospital’s Section of Ambulatory Pediatrics and a Clinical Assistant Professor of Pediatrics at The Ohio State University College of Medicine.
+Stephen J. Hersey, MD, is a staff physician in Nationwide Children’s Hospital’s Section of Primary Care Pediatrics and a clinical assistant professor of pediatrics at The Ohio State University College of Medicine.